mF2C/Documentation/documentation/developer_guide/installation.rst

 .. code-block:: bash

-  curl -X POST -d @agreement.json -H"Content-type:application/json" -H"slipstream-authn-info: super  ADMIN" $CIMI_URL/api/agreement
+  curl -X POST -d @agreement.json -H"Content-type:application/json" $CIMI_URL/api/agreement

 Advance usage
 ~~~~~~~~~~~~~

 The LifecycleManager is responsible, on a service instance creation, to generate an agreement and to start its assessment.
 At the moment, the agreement generation is not available.
 For this reason, you must install an agreement as explained above, which will be utilized when creating services using the GUI.
 If you plan to have different SLAs for the different services, an agreement must be manually created on CIMI for each service instance that needs to have an SLA.
+In this case, you must also modify the fields .name and .details.name of the agreement to match the name of an installed service.
+Install as many agreements as service kinds you want to observe.

 Currently, the assessment only is able to evaluate execution_time metrics, which are retrieved from the service-operation-report
 resource.
 The Distributed Execution Runtime (DER) stores instances of this resource when completing an operation.
 Any non-DER